-Forget the figgy pudding—our eyes are turning toward this delicious fig cocktail.
-“I tried to think of what flavors would go with the old English dessert,” says Charleston bartender Jackson Holland.
+Forget the figgy pudding—our eyes are on this fig cocktail.
+“I tried to think of what flavors would go with the old English dessert,” says bartender Jackson Holland.
 “Both rum and port seemed like a natural fit, and the tonic turns the drink into something spritzy that you can sip throughout a holiday gathering.”
 Can’t find dried figs?
-Swap in 1 heaping tablespoon of fig preserves instead—just be sure to adjust the simple syrup to taste so the drink isn’t too sweet.
+Swap in a tablespoon of fig preserves instead—just be sure to adjust the simple syrup to taste so the drink isn’t too sweet.

 2 dried figs, roughly chopped